Fire Code Compliance & Requirements in MassachusettsMarch 29, 2022 9:57 am

 Hand pulls may be one of the most familiar components of a fire alarm system.
 These devices are easy both to recognize and use.
 An occupant in your commercial building can trigger an alarm by pulling the handle down in a fire or another emergency.
 When this alarm signal is sent to the fire panel, the sirens and strobes will activate.

 While smoke can take minutes to reach a detector, hand pulls can be activated as soon as someone spots an emergency.
 These devices improve evacuation speed and reaction times of emergency services.
 You can select from different sizes and shapes and include an optional cover for your commercial building.

 2. Smoke Detectors

 One of the essential components of a fire alarm system is its smoke detectors.
 These devices detect smoke and alert the occupants of the building to the presence of the smoke.
 Two of the most common smoke detectors are photoelectric smoke detectors and ionization smoke detectors.

 - Ionization smoke detectors: These detectors tend to be more responsive to flaming fires.
 Ionization smoke detectors use small radioactive sources to charge the air in the system.
 The two electrically charged plates charge the air, which creates a current between the plates.
-When smoke disrupts the flow of the ions and the current, the alarm is activated.
+The alarm is activated when smoke disrupts the flow of the ions and the current.